katrielalex/iButton_1990a/README.md

 iButton_1990a
 =============

 Arduino sketch to impersonate an iButton 1990A fob.
 Based on [OneWireSlave](https://github.com/MarkusLange/OneWireSlave) but heavily modified.
 The important code is in the OneWireSlave library in lib; the sketch in src just calls its API.
+You should have Arduino installed in the standard location (or else pass it as `ino build -d ARDUINO_DIR`, and you should have the [OneWire](http://playground.arduino.cc/Learning/OneWire) library installed as well.

 To run, install [ino](http://inotool.org/) and execute